LyonsLab/StarBLAST/index.rst

    -e IRODS_SYNC_PATH=/PATH/TO/Databases

-starBlast-VICE Using Custom Databases
+StarBLAST-VICE Using Custom Databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See documentation and a demo tutorial on launching the sequenceserver VICE app with custom databases `here <https://cyverse-sequenceserver.readthedocs-hosted.com/en/latest/>`_.

-starBlast-Docker on any Cloud Using Custom Databases
+StarBLAST-Docker on any Cloud Using Custom Databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-starBlast (no-irods) docker containers can be run on any cloud platform/s you have access to by supplying the local path to blast databases as follows:
+StarBLAST (no-irods) docker containers can be run on any cloud platform/s you have access to by supplying the local path to blast databases as follows:

 Master/Web Docker